Skip to Main Content

 What we don't like

 • You must be preapproved to apply.
-American Express personal loans applications are available by invitation only.
-Even if you open an American Express credit card account to address the first disadvantage, there’s no guarantee that you’ll automatically receive a personal loan offer.
+American Express personal loans are available by invitation only.
+Even if you get an American Express credit card, there’s no guarantee that you’ll receive an offer.

 How to contact American Express

-If you are an American Express card member and have any questions about the personal loan process, you can contact the American Express support and help center over the phone, online chat or through the mobile app.
+If you have any questions about the personal loan process, you can contact the American Express support and help center over the phone, online chat or through the mobile app.

 The American Express mobile app is available for both Android and iOS users.
 You can call the personal loan customer service direct line at 844-273-1384 Monday through Friday from 9 a.m. to 8 p.m.
 ET.